 // This is default image, which will be shown if there no match in mapping.

-Step 4 – Render Image using Company Detail API: In the HTML5 Ad, call a function that uses company detail and render the appropriate image based on mapping criteria.
+Render the image using the Company Identification API.
+In the HTML5 ad, call a function that uses company details and render the appropriate image based on mapping criteria.

-Referring back to our sample HTML5 .zip file, it includes a code to understand how to use the Company Identification API.
+The sample HTML5 ZIP file includes code to understand how to use the Company Identification API.

 function init() {